NoelV11/The-Port-Scanner-Project/README.md

 ## Improvements
 The following improvements can be done,to the script:-

--Ability to save the scan results (using -o switch) -Ability to load scanning scripts specific for a port -Provide more verbose information on ports and the target machine
+- Ability to save the scan results (using -o switch)
+- Ability to load scanning scripts specific for a port
+- Provide more verbose information on ports and the target machine

 ## Parting Notes

 - I do hope that you have the same amount of fun,that I had,while coding this script!
 - This repository is open to the public,to collaborate and contribute.Get in touch with me and I would be more than happy
--